Fort Edmonton: Under threat of warfare

-The spring of 1870 saw Fort Edmonton come under the threat of violence due to a war between the Blackfoot and Cree, resulting from the slaying of Cree Chief Maskipiton.
+The spring of 1870 saw Fort Edmonton come under the threat of violence due to a war between the Blackfoot and Cree, resulting from the slaying of Cree Chief Maskepetoon.
 A group of the Blackfoot approaching the fort from the south caught some traders with wagons of goods on the south bank, in today's Walterdale neighbourhood of Edmonton.
 The traders escaped by ferry but had to leave their wagons behind.
 The ferry was not sent back to the Blackfoot and they were not able to give chase to the fleeing traders as they were unable to ford the North Saskatchewan due to high spring waters.
 Th Blackfoot encamped nearby, plundered the wagons and harassed the fort with their muskets.
 The men in the fort armed themselves and prepared to fight.
 But the fort was not attacked in force.
 Chief Factor William J. Christie ordered the Bay men not to go out to attack the Blackfoot, apprehensive that to do so would invite further violence against the Hudson's Bay Company.

 Fort Edmonton, near the new Legislature Building, 1914.

 Fifteen years later, on March 19, 1885, during the North West Rebellion, the telegraph wire connecting Edmonton to the rest of the world was cut.
 Fearing imminent attack, many local settlers and their families took shelter within the fort's old wooden palisade walls.
 No attack happened.
 Within a few weeks, marching and mounted troops arrived from southern Alberta and from eastern Canada by way of the CPR station at Calgary, to ensure that no local outbreak would occur.
 Most of the soldiers went on out to chase down Big Bear and his band.

 View of the Old Hudson's Bay Company Fort Edmonton Buildings circa.
 1912.